goldengayle/ReadmeGenerator/README.md

 ## Description
 This project is a readme generator, that will format information about a programming application in a readme document using Markdown from a commandline interface.
 ## Usage
-AS A USER I want to save time when making readme documents by having my format generated automatically through a commandline interface.my readme's
+AS A USER I want to save time when making readme documents by having my format generated automatically through a commandline interface.
+--Video--
+--ScreenShots-

 ## Installation